Density of irreducible operators in the trace-class norm: Perturbation of single generators of finite von Neumann algebras

 \begin{proposition} Let $A$ and $B$ be self-adjoint operators in $\mathcal{B}(\mathcal{H})$ such that $W^*(A+iB)$ is a diffuse finite von Neumann algebra and is not a factor.
 Then for every $\varepsilon>0$, there is a trace-class operator $K\in\mathcal{B}(\mathcal{H})$ with $\|K\|_1<\varepsilon$ such that $(A+iB)+K$ is irreducible in $\mathcal{B}(\mathcal{H})$. \end{proposition}

-\begin{proof} If $W^*(A)Z$ is not diffuse for every central projection $Z$ in $W^*(A+iB)$, then we complete the proof by \Cref{lem CP=I}.
+\begin{proof} If $W^*(A)Z$ is not diffuse for every nonzero central projection $Z$ in $W^*(A+iB)$, then we complete the proof by \Cref{lem CP=I}.
 Thus, we assume that there exists a central projection $Z_0$ in $W^*(A+iB)$ such that $W^*(A)Z_0$ is diffuse.

 Note that $W^*(A+iB)$ is not a factor by assumption.
 If $Z_0=I$, then there exists a central projection $Z$ in $W^*(A+iB)$ with $0<Z<I$.
 Clearly, $W^*(A)Z$ is diffuse.
 If $0<Z_0<I$, then we choose $Z=Z_0$.
-Since $W^*(A+iB)$ is diffuse, $I-Z$ is infinite-dimensional.
+Since $W^*(A+iB)$ is diffuse, $I-Z$ is infinite dimensional.
 Therefore, we complete the proof by \Cref{lem CP<I}. \end{proof}

 The following proposition is a special case of \Cref{cor CP}.